-Guglielmo Marconi is widely known as the father of the radio.
+Guglielmo Marconi is widely known as the father of the radio and grandfather of the mobile Phone.
 He was also largely responsible for long distance radio transmission.
 This is probably his chief accomplishment.
 Marconi also was responsible for long distance telegraph transmission as well as Marconi’s law.
 He is known as the creator of the radio telegraph system.
 Marconi was also one of the winners of the 1909 Nobel prize in Physics.

 Marconi developed an early interest in science and electricity.
 Marconi began noticing the connection between electromagnetic waves and energy waves now known as radio waves.
 Marconi began an interest in these waves after the death of Heinich Hertz one of the early pioneers in studying the waves.
 Marconi began to study these waves in depth in 1894.